-The project will bring these concepts into a functioning infrastructure for its science stakeholders, which will require a token reference library, integration with a job submission system, and integration with a data access system.
+The project is bringing these concepts into a functioning infrastructure for its science stakeholders, which will require a token reference library, integration with a job submission system, and integration with a data access system..

-The following is a list of draft documents we are working on:
+The following is a list of technical documents pertaining to the SciTokens approach:

 - SciTokens Claims Language: specifics on the formatting and contents of the tokens.

 - Verification Procedure: how to verify and validate a token.

 - SciTokens Library Reference: Auto-generated reference documentation for the SciTokens python library.